 Editor’s Note: July 18, 2019.
 The House passed the measure, and the 911 SAVES Act moves onto the Senate.
+We’ll continue to update as the bill makes its way through the legislative process.

 WASHINGTON, D.C. — U.S. Representatives Norma J. Torres (CA-35), the only former 911 dispatcher serving in Congress, and Brian Fitzpatrick (PA-1), a former Federal Bureau of Investigation (FBI) Special Agent and federal prosecutor, introduced H.R.
 1629, the bipartisan 911 Supporting Accurate Views of Emergency Services (SAVES) Act to reclassify 911 call-takers and dispatchers from “Office and Administrative Support Occupations” to “Protective Service Occupations” in the Office of Management and Budget (OMB) Standard Occupational Classification (SOC) catalog.